Illustrated by David Flanagan

 Another related Harvard Business Review post goes even further in discussing the human component of Big Data:

 We often forget about the human component in the excitement over data tools.
 Consider how we talk about Big Data.
 We forget that it is not about the data; it is about our customers having a deep, engaging, insightful, meaningful conversation with us – if we only learn how to listen.

 Big Data that comes from payment processing is typically too hard to digest, making it impossible to actually use any of that data.
-What we love about Swipely is that they use that data and turn it into really useful information that helps you with your customers – they’ll tell you if a rainy day affected sales, if you should cater more to a certain demographic, who your most valuable customers are, and all kinds of really useful stuff.
+What we love about Upserve is that they use that data and turn it into really useful information that helps you with your customers – they’ll tell you if a rainy day affected sales, if you should cater more to a certain demographic, who your most valuable customers are, and all kinds of really useful stuff.
 This data can help you create incentives specifically for your most loyal customers.

-Ultimately, the reason why we love working with a company like Swipely is because they care as much about small businesses as they do about their customers.
+Ultimately, the reason why we love working with a company like Upserve is because they care as much about small businesses as they do about their customers.
 They’ve put together a really fascinating suite of (practically free) tools that offer a simple, yet powerful, approach to making that successful human connection … and you know how much we believe in the power of a human connection.